RobTillaart/AD8495/README.md

 They work up to 36 V, think of industrial or automotive systems.

 The library supports positive temperatures only.

-The library is NOT tested with hardware yet.

 ### Performance